WillBurland/homelab/README.md

 ## Getting started

+1. Deploy the stack with `./stack up all`
+2. Do the basic GUI setup in each container
-1. Rename `.env.secrets.template` to `.env.secrets` and add in the relevant keys/logins
+3. Rename `.env.secrets.template` to `.env.secrets` and add in the relevant keys/logins
-2. `./deploy.sh up -d` to start the stack
-3. `docker compose down` to stop the stack
+4. `./stack restart all` to apply the changes

-## Containers included
+## Stack ecosystem

+### Applications

+- Homepage
+- Syncthing
+- Vaultwarden

+### Logging

+- Grafana
+- Prometheus
+- Uptime Kuma

 ### Media

+- Bazarr
+- Jackett
 - Jellyfin
 - Jellyseerr
 - Komga
+- qBittorrent
 - Radarr
 - Sonarr
-- Bazarr
-- qBittorrent
-- Jackett

 ### Networking

 - Cloudflared
 - Flaresolverr
+- Nginx Proxy Manager
 - Pi-Hole
-- Nginx Proxy Manager
+- Tailscale

 ### System

-- Homepage
-- Uptime Kuma
-- Prometheus
-- Grafana
-- Syncthing
+- Portainer (not included)
-- Vaultwarden
+- TrueNAS (not included)
 - Watchtower